If push comes to shove, can you stand your ground or defend yourself? The fact that you haven’t been there doesn’t mean

 Why?
 Well, this could lead to overuse injury, which isn’t good for your overall health in the long term.
 According to Mayo Clinic, overuse injury is muscle or joint injuries such as a stretch fracture or tendinitis resulting from repetitive trauma due to too much rapid physical activity within a short time.

-To give your body a break, try working out on an uppercut bag, grappling dummies, and speed bag or even do some calisthenics or weightlifting workouts before cycling back to your heavy bag exercise.
+To give your body a break, try working out on an uppercut bag, grappling dummies, and speed bag or even do some calisthenics or resistance training before cycling back to your heavy bag exercise.

-And if you insist try using appropriate gloves like amateur boxing gloves or other boxing gloves that are made for beginners.
+And if you insist try using appropriate gloves like amateur boxing gloves or others that are ideal for beginners.

 Is Hitting a Punching Bag a Good Workout?

 The good news is, for the time you will spend on your punching bag, you can reap lots of awesome benefits.

 Quite remarkable, right?
 But there’s a catch, you shouldn’t go for a 60-minute-straight session, take breaks after every couple of minutes.